 Ayurvedic treatment for Alcohol de-addiction

 A recent trend that has emerged in Kerala in de-addiction treatment is Ayurvedic treatment.
 In Kerala, Ayurveda is an established and institutionalized system of medicine that is widely resorted to for a range of illnesses.
 Eventually, Ayurvedic psychiatry has also become a well-established practice of medicine (Halliburton, 2011).
-In a psychiatric hospital, there is a separate ward for de addiction.
+In a psychiatric hospital, there is a separate ward for de-addiction.
 It creates a lot of stigma for patients with substance use issues as they are now considered as ‘mental patients’ and have to undergo the same restrictions in their movement as other psychiatric patients in inpatient or custodial care.
 None of them can go outside the therapy center.
 Many of them experienced this as a jail and therefore started thinking about other alternatives.
 In addition, society retains a negative attitude towards the mentally ill seeking psychiatric care.
 Contrary to this, in an Ayurvedic hospital there is no specific treatment protocol for de-addiction.
 It is quite common for people to get an Ayurvedic massage or treatment program in general, just for better health without any illness.
 There is, therefore, little stigma in seeking treatment from an ayurvedic hospital.

 In recent times, one comes across increasing number of advertisements for Ayurvedic treatment of addiction.
 Panchakarma and Rasayana therapies are mainly followed.
+Panchakarma is a systematic five-step approach towards total mind-body rejuvenation using herbal oil massages, steam baths, cleansing enemas, diet, and other purifying practices that eliminate toxins from the body.
+The aim is to offer a holistic approach towards promotion of health, and prevention and cure of diseases.
+Rasayana therapy uses herbal approaches to increase natural immunity, enhancing general wellbeing, and improving the functions of the all fundamental organs of the body.

 This therapy is also used to foster self-discipline or help in development of the self (Halliburton, 2018).
 Generally, one to three-month treatments are required in Ayurveda, depending upon age and other medical conditions.
 A study conducted by Jiljith and Jithesh (2018) on Ayurvedic management of alcohol withdrawal in Kerala found that alcohol-related disorders and symptoms are mentioned in ancient Ayurvedic texts.
 In severe conditions, Rasayana and Sodhanachikithsa are also available.
-Along with medication, there are general counseling services also available.
-One counsellor said that sometimes counselling is more powerful than medicine, because it helps to change the person’s beliefs and thoughts (personal communication.
-There is also a trend in Kerala to treat alcohol de-addiction through counselling.
-Most of these ‘counseling’ services, however, do little more than moralistic advice-giving, advocating notions about becoming a ‘man of virtue’ in the view of the family as well as whole society, apart from invoking religious beliefs and fear of God.
-As far as Kerala is concerned, the existing scenario is that anyone without having sufficient qualification, training or expertise could easily become a ‘counselor’ for alcohol de-addiction and other related issues (Manoj, 2016).
-This is also seen more generally in India, where the term ‘counselor’ is used in such a broad and generic manner in to include all kinds of professional activities from information-giving (e.g. HIV/AIDS counseling) to advising (e.g. career counseling) to convincing (e.g. public health outreach activities).
-Most of the time, these do not refer to psychological counseling.
+The term shodhana means to go away.
+Our lifestyle often includes unhealthy patterns in health.
+This therapy focuses on eliminating toxins from the body.
+The treatment detoxifies and purifies the body through oil massage along with a healthy diet.

 Given that de-addiction treatment is increasingly being resorted to in Kerala, due to the high mental health literacy, how do men and women actually experience de-addiction treatment?
 In the next section, I consider informants’ narratives about the futility and failures of de-addiction treatment and reflect upon the implications of these failures.

 Failure of De-addiction treatment